 Meals are served family style with princesses rotating through the several dining rooms while you eat.
 Seatings are done in groupings where the restaurant is filled, princesses circulate, and then the restaurant is cleared for the next set of guests.

 This new procedure allowed us to enjoy our meal and meet five princesses in about an hour.
 Efficient character meals are often appreciated by families with small children and guests who hope to make the most of Epcot’s attractions.

 We recently visited Disney World at the same time as other friends and family.
 All three of our groups dined at Akershus within the same week and our overall experiences were very similar.

 Akershus Royal Banquet Hall Meal Review

-Right now Akershus Royal Banquet Hall only serves dinner, but breakfast and lunch return May 14, 2023.
-This should make finding Akershus reservations easier since there are more dining opportunities each day.
+Akershus Royal Banquet Hall serves breakfast, lunch, and dinner each day.
+Having three meal options makes finding Akershus reservations easier than other character meals since there are more dining opportunities each day.

 Meals are served family style with portions brought directly to the table.
 I prefer plated and family style character meals at Disney World so I was happy to see this type of meal at Akershus.

 Having food brought to your table avoids the chance of missing character meet and greets with a poorly timed buffet run.